 Mumbai originally an archipelago of densely wooded islands was part of the Ashoka Kingdom and then the Gujarat Kingdom until it was conquered and ruled by the Portuguese until 1661.
 Portuguese gifted the islands to Catherine de Braganza when she married Charles II of England.
 East India Company then colonized the islands and named it Bombay.
 The seven islands were eventually merged into one single island by 1845.

-Over these centuries of the evolvement of Mumbai from the mere swamp into a bustling city, several wonderful historical monuments were built which today speak of its amazing history makes for a great Mumbai sightseeing tour if you are planning to visit Mumbai.
+Over these centuries of the evolvement of Mumbai from the mere swamp into a bustling city, several wonderful historical monuments were built which today speak of its amazing history and makes for a great Mumbai sightseeing tour if you are planning to visit Mumbai.
 We joined a Mumbai heritage walk with Raconteur Walks over the weekend to explore the heritage and history of Mumbai city area.

 Best Places to Visit in Mumbai – Mumbai Heritage Walk